abeautifulperson/abeautifulperson/README.md

 Warning: Flashing imagery, reclaimed slurs
 ### DNI active Twitter users (serious) (unless friends)
 ## DO NOT TRY TO FRIEND ME OUT OF THE BLUE.
-I AM DEMIPLATONIC.
-IT MAKES ME VERY UNCOMFORTABLE.
+I AM PICKY.
 ***
 Read about my OCs: <a href="https://www.tumblr.com/thescaryhyperfem/779320458304716800/jubi-the-gummy-bear-theyit-pt-jubi-the?source=share">Jubi, the Gummy Bear</a>